KoBeWi/Sapphire/README.md

   speed - speed of fading (max 255) args - :angle,:scalex,:scaley,:color (MUST be Gosu::Color)

+15.Combo
+Used for reading key sequences

+  @trigger (reader) - changes to true when combo is successful

+  def initialize(timeout,sequence)
+  timeout - number of frames before combo cancels sequence - array of buttons or defined key symbols

 How to use GUI
 -First you need to enable it, by calling  $enable_gui=true -Then just initialize some GUI objects to use them.
 It's better to place them in GUI's window.
-To initialize objects use GUI::(ObjName).new
+To initialize objects use GUI::ObjName.new
 -GUI graphics can be customized in data/GUI.
 Use only four colors from GUI palette for compatibility

 >Window